As part of your regular key rotation plans, you can use PowerCLI to update a vSphere Native Key Provider.

 - PowerCLI 12.3.0

-- In a PowerCLI session, run the Connect-VIServer cmdlet to connect as an administrator user to the vCenter Server where you generated the vSphere Native Key Provider that you want to update.
+- In a PowerCLI session, run the Connect-VIServer cmdlet to connect as an administrator user to the vCenter Server where you configured the vSphere Native Key Provider that you want to update.

 Connect-VIServer -server VC_ip_address -User admin_user -Password 'password'

-- To update the key provider, run the Set-KeyProvider cmdlet.
+- To update the key provider, run the Set-KeyProvider cmdlet, specifying your key provider name and GUID.

-Set-KeyProvider -KeyProvider providerId -KeyId keyUuidA warning appears about backing up the configuration.
+Set-KeyProvider -KeyProvider KeyProvider_name -KeyId GuidA warning appears about backing up the configuration.

 - To back up the key provider, run the Export-KeyProvider cmdlet.